spatialos/gdk-for-unity-fps-starter-project/README.md

 INSERT IMAGE/GIF

-This code was originally made for a [video](https://bit.ly/2yDGcKS) we created for the alpha launch of the GDK.
-Feel free to develop this further - we can't wait to see what other battle-royale style features you build around it.
+This code was originally written for a [video](https://bit.ly/2yDGcKS) we created for the alpha launch of the GDK.
+Feel free to develop this further - we can't wait to see what other battle-royale style features you build around it!